wotakumoe/wotaku/glossary/anime.md

 ---
-title: Anime
+title: Anime Glossary
-customDescription: Discover the Anime Glossary, covering terms like Anison, Canon, Filler, Genga, OAD, ONA, Original Anime, OVA, PV, Simulcast, and more.
-Expand your anime knowledge!
+customDescription: Discover the anime related terms you should know!
 ---
 # Anime Glossary
 Anime portion of the Wotaku glossary!